Mustard Oil vs Sunflower Oil: Which is Better?

 In the perpetual quest for a healthier lifestyle, cooking oil plays a pivotal role.
 While it is true that nutritionists and dietitians all over the world are in favor of consuming less oil, it is also true that oil adds flavor to our food and serves as a rich source of fats and antioxidants.
 However, the debate intensifies when it comes to selecting the right oil for daily culinary needs.
 Among the array of options available, two commonly used oils in Indian kitchens, Sunflower Oil and Mustard Oil, often take centre stage.

 Today’s article will discuss the pros and cons of two commonly used oils in the Indian kitchen—Sunflower Oil and Mustard Oil.
-Let’s find out from Delhi’s top dietician, Avni Kaul, which of the two is better for your health in the long run.
+Let’s find out from Delhi’s top Dietitian, Avni Kaul, which of the two is better for your health in the long run.

-dietician Avni Kaul best cooking oil mustard or sunflower
+Dietitian Avni Kaul best cooking oil mustard or sunflower

 Mustard Oil: A Brief Introduction